-Katherine studied for an MA in fashion and textiles at the Royal College of Art in 1998, and has a background in Theatre design.
-Since setting up her studio at Cockpit Arts in 2000, Katherine has established a reputation for bespoke, handmade leather goods and fashion accessories that are without equal.
-She was awarded a Scholarship in order to study aspects of digital print and design and to enrich her handmade work.
+Katherine studied for an MA in Fashion and Textiles at the Royal College of Art.
+Since setting up her studio in 2000, she has established a reputation for bespoke, handmade leather goods and fashion accessories.
+A QEST Scholarship enabled her to study aspects of digital print and design and to enrich her handmade work.

 Working mainly to commission, Katherine creates bespoke handmade objects spanning fashion, interiors and product design at her studio in North London.
 New work exploring surface and patina celebrates the diversity of British moths, and involves the application of gilding, etching, lacquerwork and stitch to moulded forms, creating precious objects: boxes, bags, and body adornments.